katefrankland/ENVS-193DS_workshop-07/README.md

 ## General information

 What is this repo for?
+This repo is for testing forking and practicing committing and pushing. it also has code for running linera models.

 Whose repo is it?
 Who is contributing to it?